 - Get a reference number

-If you’re on the fence and are prepared to cancel your plan, you can call their loyalty department at (877) 844-5584.
+If you’re on the fence and are prepared to cancel your plan, you can call the AT&T loyalty department at (877) 844-5584.

 If you’re looking for ways to lower your ATT Uverse bill, we wrote a guide about specific things to lower your Uverse bill here.

-AT&T’s cheapest plan is the MobileShare Plus 3GB plan which is $50 for a single line and $120 for four lines.
+AT&T’s cheapest plan is the MobileShare Plus 3GB plan which has a cost of $50 for a single line and a cost of $120 for four lines.

 The cheapest wireless plan is Unlimited Starter which is $65 for a single line and $140 for four lines.
 You can compare the features of the various plans here.